Judith Butler: Political activism

-Butler is an executive member of Faculty for Israeli-Palestinian Peace – Educational Network for Human Rights in Israel/Palestine.
-They are also a member of the advisory board of Jewish Voice for Peace.
-In mainstream U.S. politics, they expressed support for Hillary Clinton in the 2016 election.
+Butler was an executive member of Faculty for Israeli-Palestinian Peace – Educational Network for Human Rights in Israel/Palestine.
+They are a long standing member of the Academic Council of Jewish Voice for Peace.
+In regards to the U.S. presidential campaign in 2016, they criticized Hillary Clinton's "limited" feminism and "hawkish" foreign policy, but indicated they would vote for the Democratic nominee, calling the Republican candidate Donald Trump a "danger to democracy as we know it."